shivamjagdale/Plant-Disease-Prediction-using-CNN/README.md

 Right now cant upload the model cause the file is huge (250mb) Dataset link :- https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset

+Our model predicts what disease the plants have correctly 95% of the time which is good.
+Below you can see how you can upload an image and our model makes prediction.

 After completion your website should look like this :-
 ![Alt text](Images/final.png)
 ![Alt text](Images/final_2.png)